webberig/ngxuniversaltools/projects/process-env/README.md

 ## Sidenotes

 1. You can add [dotenv](https://www.npmjs.com/package/dotenv) to load environment variables from a `.env` file.
 This makes using environment during development easier.
-2. When you run the client app without the server (ie. `ng serve`), the environment is not transferred and will not be available.
+2. In older versions of Angular universal, the environment variables may not be available when using `ng serve`.
 Make sure to provide a fallback such as the default environment file from Angular.